JamesKindon/jkindon.github.io/_posts/2023-03-07-azure-cost-optimisation-with-citrix-daas.md

 Citrix DaaS MCS allows [provisioned machines to be tagged](https://docs.citrix.com/en-us/citrix-daas/install-configure/machine-catalogs-create/create-machine-catalog-citrix-azure.html) with either a "Windows Server License" for Server OS or "Windows Client License" for single session desktop OS (Windows 10 or 11.
 There are also considerations for Redhat and Suse Linux.

+{: .box-note}
+**Citrix VDI Reclamation Service**

+A smart way of using the Citrix [automated tagging](https://www.citrix.com/blogs/2023/05/23/reduce-your-cloud-costs-with-citrix-vdi-reclamation-service/) feature to build your own service to identify and reclaim orphaned VDI.

 ## Category: IaaS

 {: .box-note}